Advocacy Targets: What you need to know

 Help more people with disabilities live in the community; Help them receive services and supports in the community

 Many people with disabilities could live successfully in their communities if they had the right supports and services.
 But they are stuck in institutions because there are not enough community services.
-Some have been denied or cannot find the services they need to live successfully in the community.
-These people are at risk for institutionalization.
+Additionally, some have been denied or cannot find the services they need to live successfully in the community.
+So these people are at risk for institutionalization.
 We will work to change that.

 Protect the rights of people with disabilities to have fair housing